Repair Code 28 Device Errors

 If you are running Windows XP with SP1 or SP2, the error code 10 can also occur for FireWire, or IEEE 1394 devices.
 In that case, you need to install a hotfix from Microsoft.

 If the code 10 error occurs for a DVD driver, there could be a problem with your registry.
-In most cases this is the result of installing or uninstalling software for DVD creation or burning, like Nero or Roxio.
+In most cases, this is the result of installing or uninstalling software for DVD creation or burning, like Nero or Roxio.

 With external devices, the connection can also be a problem, so make sure you try different ports if possible (especially with USB devices), check or change cables, and remove USB hubs if used.
 Removing and reinstalling the drivers for all USB controllers can also help in the case of USB devices.
 Simply uninstall the USB controllers in the Device Manager, restart Windows and let the devices and drivers be reinstalled.

 A last possible cause for code 10 errors is that the device has configuration problems.
-Alwasy try the hardware with the default settings first, and then install the drivers.
+Always try the hardware with the default settings first, and then install the drivers.
 Configuration errors can also be found in the Device Manager, by checking the resource assignments for the device.
 Any conflicts between devices can cause one of the devices not to start.

-Add comment May 8th, 2009
+Add comment

 What are Device Drivers?